Samsung Galaxy S24 Ultra USB-C Port and Daughterboard Replacement

 Step 3

 Having trouble creating a gap?
-No worries—just give the heat a little more love to soften that adhesive up.
-Just be sure to follow the iOpener instructions carefully so you don’t overdo it.
-If you need a hand, you can always schedule a repair.
+No worries—just give the heat a little more love to loosen up that adhesive.
+Just follow the iOpener instructions carefully so you don’t get carried away with the heat.
+Patience and a gentle touch make all the difference.

-- Stick a suction cup onto the back cover, aiming for as close to the middle of the right edge as possible.
+- Grab a suction handle and stick it on the back cover, aiming for the center of the right edge like a pro.

-- Slide an opening pick into the gap to keep it pried open.
+- Slide an opening pick into that gap and get ready to work your magic!

 Tools Used